th3c0rt3x/CyberTalents/I_Love_Music.md

 I used [this tool](http://spek.cc/) to analyze the sound spectrum and it got me the flag.

-Just Download the required version of tool according to your archcitecture.
+Just download the required version of tool according to your archcitecture.

 ![](images/ILoveMusic.PNG)